Frequently Asked Questions & Answers

 Kinetic Acupuncture was developed in Korea, combining rehabilitative and biomechanical concepts from orthopedics and physical therapy with traditional Asian acupuncture theory.
 The result is the best of both worlds- a comprehensive and effective method that combines ancient wisdom and modern science.

-Yes.
-For walk-in and same-day appointments, we try our best to accommodate you.
+For walk-in and same-day appointments, we try our best to accommodate you, but our appointments for the day are usually booked.
 To minimize your waiting time, or if you have a specific appointment time that you prefer, we recommend that you make an appointment in advance.